 Dorsal Aspect (Top of the Foot)

 Many of the muscles that attach to the dorsal aspect of the foot are considered extrinsic muscles.
-There are two main intrinsic muscles that are located within the dorsal aspect or top of the foot.
+Two main intrinsic muscles are located within the dorsal aspect or top of the foot.
 The extensor digitorum brevis which is responsible for extending toes 2-4.
-The other intrinsic muscle on the top side of your foot is the extensor hallucis brevis which aids in extending the big toe.
+The other intrinsic muscle on the top side of your foot is the extensor hallucis brevis, which aids in extending the big toe.

 Plantar Aspect (Bottom of the Foot)